Sehat Sutardja

+Sehat Sutardja (周秀文 (Zhōu Xiùwén); July 9, 1961 – September 18, 2024) was an Indonesian-born American billionaire businessman who was the co-founder of Marvell Technology.
+Marvell was involved with industry segments including data storage, mobile and smart TVs.
+At the time of his death, Forbes estimated his net worth at US$1.3 billion, making him the 2,390th richest person in the world.

-Early life and education
+Early life

-Sehat Sutardja was born in 1961 in Indonesia to a Chinese Indonesian family.
+Sehat Sutardja was born on July 9, 1961, in Jakarta, Indonesia, to a Chinese-Indonesian family.
 His interest in electronics began early; he became a certified radio repair technician at age 13 and has been designing components and systems ever since.

-Sutardja graduated from Canisius College, a high school in Jakarta in 1980.
-He came to the US in 1980 and received a Bachelor of Science degree in electrical engineering from Iowa State University.
-He also holds a Master of Science and Doctorate in electrical engineering and computer science from the University of California, Berkeley.
-While at Berkeley, Sutardja met his future wife Weili Dai in a campus elevator.
+Sutardja graduated from Canisius College, a high school in Jakarta.
+Moving to the United States in 1980, he received a Bachelor of Science degree in electrical engineering from Iowa State University.
+He also held a Master of Science and Doctorate in electrical engineering and computer science from the University of California, Berkeley.

 Career

 Sehat Sutardja worked at Micro Linear Corp. and Integrated Information Technology.

-In 1995 he founded Marvell with his wife Weili Dai, and brother Pantas Sutardja, from his kitchen table.
+In 1995 he founded Marvell Technology with his wife Weili Dai and brother Pantas Sutardja.